adr/madr/docs/decisions/adr-template.md

 * Bad, because {argument d}
 * … <!-- numbers of pros and cons can vary -->

-## More information <!-- This is an optional element.
+## More Information <!-- This is an optional element.
 Feel free to remove. -->

 {You might want to provide additional evidence/confidence for the decision outcome here and/or document the team agreement on the decision and/or